nitad54448/win10-installer-yappari-v5-2023/README.md

 YAPPARI stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200

-If you are using Windows 10, you can download and install YAPPARI v5 from this page.
 This program can perform multiple datasets fits.
 For a single dataset you may want to use a simpler program called [Yappari 4.2](https://github.com/nitad54448/win10-installer-yappari-4.2), available also as a Windows 10 installer.

 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
 As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.